bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```
 In some cases, the scanner software will output a precomputed fieldmap denoting the RF transmit bias.
 This actual B1+ fieldmap quantifies the ratio between the _actual_ flip angle and the _intended_ flip angle that is transmited across the different locations in the image.
 The image is thus 3D and its values should mostly be close to 1.

-*NOTE: add some reference here ?*
+*CP_NOTE: add some reference here ?*

-#### Case 2: SE/STE scheme
+#### Case 2: 3D EPI method

-Here several images are acquired following spin echo (SE) and stimulated echo (STE) excitation pulses for different flip angles.
-This Se/STE scheme is typical of an MPM sequence.
+Here several images are acquired following successive, with a fixed "mixing time" interval, spin echo (SE) and stimulated echo (STE) excitation pulses with different flip angles for the SE/STE.
 Template:

 ```Text